simonpara/Fast-MPC/README.md

 # Fast-MPC
-Fast-MPC is a computational strategy for Bayesian Model Averaging (BMA) that exploits existing MCMC software and combines model-specific posteriors post-hoc
+Fast-MPC is a computational strategy for Bayesian Model Averaging (BMA) that exploits existing MCMC software and combines model-specific posteriors post-hoc.